 The College believes that the cost of education is primarily the responsibility of students and their families.
-A staff of well-qualified financial aid officers is available to all student name and shall contain all of the following applicable information:
+A staff of well-qualified financial aid officers is available to all students to assist in financial advising and applying for aid through financial assistance programs.